List of Sharpe series characters: Tobias Moore

 Rifleman Tobias Moore first appeared in Sharpe's Company with the forlorn hope at the siege of Badajoz which he survived and was rewarded a laurel wreath.
 He then appeared in Sharpe's Honour and partook in the Battle of Vitoria, he was hiding in the bushes and gave Sergeant Harper his 7 barrel gun to him who also offered him a rifle, he welcomed him aboard, possibly meaning he was one of the new Chosen Men, he survived and managed to take the cannons and the Battle of Vitoria was won, he was seen later with an unnamed girlfriend at camp dancing with her for the victory of Vitoria as well.
 He appeared in Sharpe's Battle as well, and also took part in the Franco-Spanish Border towards where Brigadier General Loup.
 He also helped Lord Kiley and the Irish Company be trained before the attack, he was friends with Hagman, Bradshaw and Harris because he was often seen at times with them.
 He survived Loup's village along with Harper, Hagman, Harris, Bradshaw and Millerson, unfortunately Perkins was killed in the hands of Irish Company Guardsman O'Rourke.
 He appeared in Sharpe's Sword, and partook at El Mirador's place, but with a stay at the town Villafranca.
 He stayed at Father Curtis's church for the night, but then later one night he partook in the battle at the French fortress, which resulted in the deaths of half of Col Berkeley's men and Berkeley as well.
 He survived but Sharpe was severely wounded.
 After Sharpe had recovered, he partook again attacking the fortress and he survived the battle.
 He cameoed in Sharpe's Regiment but didn't get seen through the whole story, only in the start and end.
 Moore also appeared in Sharpe's Siege, and was there before they would head to France, partaken in the battle of Bordeaux and survived it.
 Rifleman Moore also appeared in Sharpe's Mission and partook in the Battle of France.

 John Murray

 Captain John Murray of the 95th Rifles first appears in Sharpe's Prey.
 He is Sharpe's immediate superior and was mortally wounded during the Corunna retreat.
-Before he dies, he gives Sharpe his heavy cavalry sabre, hoping the men will accept Sharpe, thinking Murray favored him.
+Before he dies, he gives Sharpe his heavy cavalry sword, hoping the men will accept Sharpe, thinking Murray favored him.
 Sharpe eventually manages to do this, and the two men form a bond becoming the most effective team in the battalion.
 When the sword Murray gave to Sharpe broke in Sharpe's Sword, it was Harper who found and modified a replacement blade.

 In the television movie Sharpe's Rifles, he was played by actor Tim Betinck (who is also the actual 12th Earl of Portland, Viscount Woodstock and Baron Cirenceste).